 We are always open to submissions of poetry, prose, and visual art that explore questions of ecology and spirituality from within and outside all religious traditions.
 We are delighted by innovative, original, thoughtful art that reflects our values of curiosity, justice, and community.
-Through August 15th we invite work for our Fall issue with a theme of Harvest.
-What is it that you have been planting, tending, and watching grow in your gardens, your communities, your spiritual journeys?
 Our Winter issue (deadline November 15th) will orbit around questions of Advent.
 What is it you are waiting for in your life and how do you dwell in that waiting?

 We look forward to encountering your work!

 Please allow 2-3 months while we review your submission.

 We accept simultaneous submissions.
 Please notify us promptly if your work is accepted elsewhere.